Honey (Andy Williams album)

-The album was released on compact disc for the first time as one of two albums on one CD by Collectables Records on March 23, 1999, the other album being Williams's Columbia release from the spring of 1969, Happy Heart.
+The album was released on compact disc as one of two albums on one CD by Collectables Records on March 23, 1999, along with Williams's 1969 Columbia album, Happy Heart.
 This same pairing was also released as two albums on one CD by Sony Music Distribution in 2000.
-The Collectables CD was included in a box set entitled Classic Album Collection, Vol. 1, which contains 17 of his studio albums and three compilations and was released on June 26, 2001.
+The Collectables included this CD in a box set entitled Classic Album Collection, Vol. 1, which contains 17 of his studio albums and three compilations and was released on June 26, 2001.